30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Cancer patients

 NeedyMeds is a registered nonprofit and source of information on drug company financial assistance programs.
 However, there are some programs that are unique to NeedyMeds, such as the PAPTracker and Patient Assistance Program Administration.
-The PAPTracker helps patients streamline the application process for assistance programs.
+The PAPTracker helps people with lung cancer streamline the application process for assistance programs.
 This can be particularly useful to save time and get help faster.

 Cancer Type: Any